mmistakes/minimal-mistakes/_posts/2019-06-03-Digital-Transformations-Org-Changes.md

 3. **L**aunch to production early
 4. **K**ill the dogs, and accelerate the stars

-The main driver behind this approach is the realization that the analytics journey is filled with uncertainties, but also very rich in opportunities to capture savings, generate revenue, and be better corporate citizens for the environment.
+The main driver behind this approach is the realization that the building digital products (data science involved or not) is filled with uncertainties, but also very rich in opportunities to capture savings, generate revenue, and be better corporate citizens for the environment.

 # 1. Setup the VC Model

 Create a new container organization setup like an internal Venture Capitalist.
 The Venture Capitalist model is very simple to understand, but sometimes not totally obvious to implement.
 The fundamental idea is to set aside funds to finance the operation of a series of small product-teams (each with their own Product Manager) and establish a cross-function board accountable for the deployment of the funds and stage gate reviews.
 It is important that the board be composed of senior leaders who represent the business, and who have a vested interest in seeing both the “funded ideas” and the affected businesses succeed.
 It is also important that the board be ready to take calculated risks.

-## Warning: do not replicate your existing in software
+## 1.1 Warning: do not replicate your existing organization in software

 > "organizations which design systems ... are constrained to produce designs which are copies of the communication structures of these organizations." - M. Conway

 A strong motivation for creating small independent teams that are unconstrained from the existing organization is that they will be free to find inefficiencies of the current organization.
 For instance, imagine if Uber had been developed by an incumbent taxi company.
-A most likely feature would have been a way to contact dispatch, because the head of dispatch wanted to have those features in the app.
+A most likely feature would have been a way to call dispatch, because the head of dispatch wanted to have those features in the app.
 Parts of your orgnaization will necessarily have to change and evolve, and setting up a VC model protects the product lines from the old habits of the organization.

-## Maintain a fluid team structure
+## 1.2 Maintain a fluid team structure

 It may be tempting to create the ideal centralized or decentralized org chart from the start of the DX, but since you do not know ahead of time which ideas will succeed and by how much, it is better to delay this rigidity for as long as possible.
 In the same vein, it is important to be agile and capable of quickly scaling up and down teams.
 For this reason, a healthy mix of employees, contractors and consultants will be more efficient and adaptive in both the short and long run.